“As for me, I will behold your face in righteousness; when I awake, I shall be satisfied with Your presence.” (Psalm 17:15 Berean Study Bible)

 Christians sometimes say, “God ‘gave’ me this verse.”
 I don’t know what others may mean by that, but the reading of this verse certainly felt like a uniquely and perfectly timed ‘gift’ to me that morning.
 I felt “heard”.
 The thing is, I didn’t even know my heart was speaking!
 But God knows my heart, even deeper than he knows my mind.
 He knows your heart and mind, too.
 He knows our situation and our circumstances.
 He is the God Who Sees.**

-But more that my earthly state, God knows my need of Himself.
+But more than my earthly state, God knows my need of Himself.
 This is His promise to me, and this is what sustains me: “I am His and He is mine!”
 (Song of Songs 6:3).

 Paul seals it in this way: